This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 Add a custom “Nothing Found” message in the Spectra Post Grid block.

 Note that the above hook also overrides the Spectra Post Grid block’s own “If Posts Not Found” setting, with which you can set a custom “Display Message”.
+This setting accepts text and HTML.

 If you leave this setting empty, the default message is “Nothing found.”.

-Spectra Pro Loop Builder block
+Spectra Pro (Advanced) Loop Builder block

 How to use custom PHP code?